 Check Your Gas Valve

 The gas valve is a small switch with a big job to do.
-This little valve stands between your home and the gas supply lines, and it allows you to stop gas from entering your home when something breaks or you need to replace a gas-powered appliance.
+This little valve stands between your home and the gas supply lines.
+It allows you to stop gas from entering your home when something breaks or you need to replace a gas-powered appliance.

 How to check if your gas valve is off